Tackling deforestation represents a key opportunity for the financial sector to advance toward net zero, reduce risk

 Deforestation sits at the intersection of climate and nature: net-zero targets will be out of reach unless deforestation is urgently halted and reversed.

 By committing to use best efforts to eliminate agricultural commodity-driven deforestation from portfolios and drive the sustainable transition of the agricultural sector, financial institutions can simultaneously enable the delivery of climate targets, support biodiversity and food security, mitigate against risk, and prepare for new and forthcoming regulations.

 Finance and Deforestation Advisory Group: FSDA members have the support of the Finance and Deforestation Advisory Group, which is focused on helping signatories to meet their Commitment.
 The Group provides ongoing advice and support on data, tools, and best practices.
-This group includes Conservation International, Global Canopy, Global Optimism, High-Level Champions for Climate Action Team, Nature4Climate Coalition, and WEF Tropical Forest Alliance.
+This group includes Conservation International, Global Canopy, Global Optimism, Climate Champions Team, Make My Money Matter, Nature4Climate Coalition, and WEF Tropical Forest Alliance.